-In the south-east of the North Island, Wairarapa stretches from the Tararua Range to the east coast and the south coast.
-Its northern border reaches from the Manawatū Gorge to Cape Turnagain.
+In the south-east of the North Island, Wairarapa stretches from the Tararua Range to the east and south coasts.
+Its northern border runs from the Manawatū Gorge to Cape Turnagain.

 Masterton is the main town.
 Other towns include Carterton, Greytown, Featherston, Martinborough, Pahīatua and Eketāhuna.